 Where Can I Find Legit Scholarships?One of the easiest ways to find great college scholarships is through an online scholarship search database, like Fastweb.
 Fastweb is your one-stop spot to access more than 1.5 million scholarships for students of all ages!
 We ensure that all opportunities are legitimate and up-to-date.
 But, unfortunately, not all scholarships or scholarship providers are legitimate.
 It’s a fact that many students are desperate to make ends meet in order to pay tuition.
 Regrettably, some people see this as an opportunity to take advantage of the situation and use the guise of a scholarship opportunity to lure students into sharing their personal information, finances or whatever else they can access in order to benefit them.
-So, how do you know when a scholarship is legitimate or not?
-There are some specific red flags that often indicate you’re about to be taken advantage of.
-Check out the list below for some of the common warning signs that a scholarship may not be legitimate.

 • They want your personal information, like your social security number. • They want your financial information, like your bank account number. • They want you to pay them an application fee in order to apply.
 (Scholarships exist to pay YOU, not the other way around!) • You cannot verify the organization. • They don’t provide direct contact information on their website. • They guarantee you will win.Good news: You can always find legit scholarships on Fastweb!
 Why is Fastweb the best place to find legitimate college scholarships?
 Because you never have to worry about whether a scholarship on Fastweb is legitimate.
 We have a full scholarship research team that verifies and investigates each and every scholarship included within Fastweb’s extensive scholarship database.
 That’s why you can always trust that the scholarships you match to on Fastweb are 100% legitimate.